4. Never share your ramen. Never!

 Tonkotsu (pronounced with long o's) is a rich pork bone-based broth.
-Our Tonkotsu Original broth served at dinner is Kyushu-style, known for being among the richest in Japan.
+Our Tonkotsu Original broth is Kyushu-style, known for being among the richest in Japan.
 The Tonkotsu Shoyu is this same broth with a soy sauce blend as seasoning.
 The Miso-Hot and Miso-Not pay tribute to Sapporo-style ramen, which features miso paste, corn, and ground pork.

 Tsukemen is a new preparation of ramen based on condensed pork broth paired with separated noodles and toppings.
 The noodles are extra thick to stand up to this broth and take a few minutes more to cook than the thinner tonkotsu noodles.
 Dip the noodles and toppings in the separate broth and slurp it up!